LukePappa/Ourism/synthesis.md

-Being may be abstracted as qualia, qualia then as physics, and physics as mathematics.
 It is enough to be.